Sexual harassment: Training and awareness

+Non-institutional methods

+In settings where people don't receive institutional support against sexual harassment, people find their own safety, advocacy, and response mechanisms.
+People have organized public protests and performance art to raise awareness of street harassment in their communities and decrease tolerance for it.
+There is evidence that people grow less likely to sexually harass or believe harassment myths when they learn about how harassment affects victims through personal stories.
+Projects like HARASSmap and Hollaback! collect harassment stories to raise awareness and lower tolerance for harassment in certain communities, using the stories to safely intervene and educate people about stopping harassment where it is prevalent.

-The use of audio and video recording can help in preventing sexual harassment in the workplace.
+The use of audio and video recording can help in documenting sexual harassment for use in reporting.
 Audio recording apps are available for use on smartphones, and can for instance be used during job interviews.

 Impact

 The impact of sexual harassment can vary.
 In research carried out by the EU Fundamental Rights Agency, 17,335 female victims of sexual assault were asked to name the feelings that resulted from the most serious incident of sexual assault that they had encountered since the age of 15.
 'Anger, annoyance, and embarrassment were the most common emotional responses, with 45% of women feeling anger, 41% annoyance, and 36% embarrassment.
 Furthermore, close to one in three women (29%) who has experienced sexual harassment have said that they felt fearful as a result of the most serious incident, while one in five (20%) victims say that the most serious incident made themselves feel ashamed of what had taken place.
 In other situations, harassment may lead to temporary or prolonged stress or depression depending on the recipient's psychological abilities to cope and the type of harassment and the social support or lack thereof for the recipient.
 Harnois and Bastos (2018) show an association between women's perceptions of workplace sexual harassment and self-reported physical health.
 In addition, a study conducted in 2010 indicated that workplace sexual harassment is linked to greater mental health issues and lower job satisfaction, regardless of assessment technique or gender.
 Psychologists and social workers report that severe or chronic sexual harassment can have the same psychological effects as rape or sexual assault.
 For example, in 1995, Judith Coflin committed suicide after chronic sexual harassment by her bosses and coworkers.
-(Her family was later awarded six million dollars in punitive and compensatory damages.)
+Her family was later awarded six million dollars in punitive and compensatory damages.
 Victims who do not submit to harassment may also experience various forms of retaliation, including isolation and bullying.

 As an overall social and economic effect every year, sexual harassment deprives women from active social and economic participation and costs hundreds of millions of dollars in lost educational and professional opportunities for mostly girls and women.
 However, the quantity of men implied in these conflicts is significant.